Azure-Samples/explore-iot-operations/samples/aio-onvif-connector-ptz-demo/README.md

 kubectl apply -f broker-listener.yaml -n azure-iot-operations
 ```

+Note: This configuration isn't secure and is only suitable in test and development environments.
+It enables an external client to connect to the internal MQTT broker without any credentials.

 ### Port Forward Broker Listener

 Port forward the broker listener to your local machine in a second terminal: